 FREQUENTLY ASKED QUESTIONS FOR THE 2020 HURT100 TRAIL WORK REQUIREMENT

+Why are trail work hours implemented?
 Being selected to run the HURT 100 trail mile race is a privilege.
 The event itself cannot be held without a multitude of volunteers performing countless hours of tasks as well as an understanding of the various communities that enable the event to be run.
 The mandatory hours have been implemented in the spirit of giving back to the community and people.
 Without those hours given back it is highly unlikely we would be allowed to host you all at the HURT 100.

+What types of activities are acceptable?
 As the race occurs on trail as well as to perpetuate the Hawaiian slogans “E malama pono i ka ‘aina” (to take care of the land) & “Aloha ‘aina” (to love & respect the land), the volunteer hours are preferred to be performed doing trail maintenance along existing trails.
 This would include removal of overgrown vegetation and debris, repairing of damaged areas, and improvements to the trail.
 All work must be approved by the park or trail’s governing agency (federal, state, city/county).
 Other approved work includes, removal of invasive species, replanting of native/approved plants/trees, installation/construction of equipment/structures associated with a trail system or park, cleaning up of debris, and clearing of new trails.
 Again all such activities may be performed at a state/national park and must be approved by the areas’ governing agency.

 The hours may be performed during an organized event/outing or coordinated with the park/trail agency as an individual (or group) effort.
 Any pre-organized events need not be with a trail running group.
 Public, community, or other trail user organized events are acceptable and encouraged.

+Where may the volunteer hours be performed?
 The volunteer activity(ies) may be performed within the runner’s state/country or in one that they may be visiting.

+Who may sign-off to verify my volunteer hours?
 All work performed must be approved by the trail/park’s governing agency (i.e., national park service, state park’s office, trails access group, land management board).
 The approving official may sign off on the hours once they have been completed.
 An approving official includes the park manager, the head park ranger, trails and maintenance program manager, or volunteer coordinator.
 If the hours were performed during a group coordinated event, the coordinator/organizer of the event may sign off on the form upon the completion of the hours.

+Are there alternative means of performing the volunteer hours?
 It is highly encouraged to perform the hours at a national/state park or trail system as these are located in every country and major city.
 If the HURT100 entrant would like to suggest another means of volunteering, they may contact the HURT administrators overseeing the volunteer hours at email@example.com .
 Please send any suggestions in a timely manner.

 Volunteering at a race is NOT an acceptable means to fulfill this requirement.
 Performing social media while doing volunteer hours is also not acceptable.